-You must complete an academic appeal form and submit this to the Student Appeals and Conduct Officer within 21 working days of the publication of the result against which you are appealing.
+You must complete an academic appeal form and submit this to the Student Appeals and Conduct Officer within 21 calendar days of the publication of the result against which you are appealing.
 Student appeal forms can be obtained from faculty offices, Student Gateway and from the university website.
 You are advised to keep a copy of your appeal for your own records as the Academic Support Office will not photocopy your paperwork for you.

 The university has the right to dismiss appeals submitted after the appropriate deadline.